kevinsqi/react-circular-progressbar/README.md

 If you want to animate the text as well as the path, you'll need to transition the `value` prop from one value to another using a third-party animation library like `react-move` and an easing library like `d3-ease`.

-You can use a render prop wrapper like **[AnimatedProgressProvider.tsx](demo/src/AnimatedProgressProvider.tsx)** to help manage the transitioning value, and use it like this:
+You can use a render prop wrapper like **[AnimatedProgressProvider.js inside this Codesandbox](https://codesandbox.io/s/vymm4oln6y)** to help manage the transitioning value, and use it like this:

 ```jsx
 import { easeQuadInOut } from 'd3-ease';